-Next up in our “Ask Drone Girl” series is about using old lipo batteries.
+Next up in our “Ask Drone Girl” series is about using old lipo batteries, particularly around how long LiPo batteries last.
 If you have a question for Drone Girl, contact her here.

 I have two LiPo batteries with about 40 recharge cycles that I’ve been storing for about 4 years in an ammo box.
 To be honest, I forgot about them.
 They were stored at the correct storage voltage.
 Are they safe to use, or should I get rid of them?
 How long do LiPos last if stored at the correct storage voltage?
 And how could I test them to see if they are ok?

 While LiPo batteries are one of the safest forms of R/C battery, they can still be extremely dangerous if charged, discharged, stored, maintained, or handled improperly.
 So, you’re already doing the right thing to be concerned about using old LiPo batteries!